-When handling your hearing instrument, hold it over a soft surface to avoid damage if you drop it.
+When handling your hearing instrument, hold it over a soft surface to avoid damage in case you drop it.

 Clean the microphone openings

 Carefully brush away debris from

 the openings.
 Gently brush the surface.

-Make sure the brush is clean and that it
+Make sure the brush is not pressed

-is not pressed into the openings.
+in to the openings.